 A way to see this is to study the history of geological maps for more than 500 years.
 From simple sketches, now, we have small-scale high-detailed maps.

-Nowadays geologist solve more crucial problems on the environment, the public health and the planet.
+Nowadays geologist solves more crucial problems on the environment, the public health, and the planet.
 Nowhere in history, geology is not more essential than now.